-Manticore Search is a database designed specifically for search, including full-text search.
+Manticore Search is a multi-storage database specifically designed for search, with robust full-text search capabilities.

 - Over 20 full-text operators and over 20 ranking factors